- Height (extended):

-- Cargo Intake: On the front of the elevator system lies a "U" shaped compnent with wheels attached to motors that suck in and spit out the cargo at astonishing speeds.
+- Cargo Intake: On the front of the elevator system lies a hinged arm with powered wheels which is used to collect and deliver cargo.

-- Hatch Delivery: Placed directly on top of the cargo instake system, the final design has not yet been attached to the robot
+- Hatch Delivery: Placed directly on top of the cargo instake system, a pair of pneumatic driven fingers allow us to collect hatches.

 - Winch: Utilizing a massive speed reduction gearbox, our robot has the capabillity to reach the top of the rocket.

 - Climber Pistons: Our climbing mechanism consists of two pairs of pistons, located in the front and back of the robot.
 The first set lifts the front of the robot up, allowing us to drive forward onto the second level.
 The second set of pistons lifts the rear of the robot up, allowing us to drive forward onto the hab.
 All four pistons are capped by plastic wheels, allowing us to drive with either the front or the back extended.

 We drive using a pilot-copilot operating system, with one driver controlling robot motion and the other controlling all other robot functions.
 This allows each driver to control their own independent task, making operating the robot more efficient.

 - Vision Software: With vision tape on the rocket and cargo ship, good vision software is very important to this challenge.
 Programmed in Python, this software uses data from a camera located on the elevator system and lots of math to position the robot correctly.
 There is also a button on one of the joysticks that runs the software in order to ensure the robot is perfectly lined up in TeleOp.

 As usual, our code is open source, and can be found on our GitHub organization.
 Here are some quick links: